 Centre of the Cell are pleased to announce that planning permission has been granted for the construction of ‘Neuron Pod’, our new science education space.

 The striking Neuron Pod will be a 10 metre high free-standing outside structure, and will connect via a bridge to the Centre of the Cell’s current space.
-Construction is aimed to begin by July 2017 and be completed August 2018.
+Construction is aimed to begin by July 2017 and be completed Winter 2018.

 Since opening in September 2009, over 150,000 young people and adults have participated in Centre of the Cell activities.
 The second Pod has been planned to address huge visitor demand, and will increase both visitor numbers and dwell time on site.

 The 23 metre long Neuron Pod is designed by leading architect Will Alsop, creator of the existing Pod and surrounding Blizard Building, which has won numerous design awards including a Royal Institute of British Architects award.
 The Pod is designed with images of a nerve cell in mind, following on from the four pods inside the building that were inspired by images of certain cells or molecules.

 Centre of the Cell’s Director, Professor Fran Balkwill said: “We are all very excited about Neuron Pod – this unique building will allow Centre of the Cell to fulfil its potential and offer so much more to our visitors.
 By providing an additional multi-functional space for live science shows, hands-on workshops, experiments, debates, films and exhibitions, we will continue to communicate the latest advances in medical research and maximise the number of people engaged with the subject.”

 The space will also assist in hosting new adult initiatives in the evenings and at weekends, provide activities that are more relevant to Key Stage 4 (14 – 16) and sixth form school visits, improve disabled access, and increase the Centre’s ability to develop programmes for young people with learning difficulties.